bseltz-cohesity/scripts/doc/Connecting-to-Cohesity.md

 `Note`: SSO users are not currently supported

 When connecting to MCM, we need to specify both the endpoint (vip) and the cluster to select after connecting to MCM.
+Also,

 `Note`: specify the cluster name as short name as listed in MCM (not FQDN)